William Haines: Acting

 Haines' career began slowly, as he appeared in extra and bit parts, mostly uncredited.
 His first significant role was in Three Wise Fools (1923).
 He attracted positive critical attention and the studio began building him up as a new star.
 However, he continued to play small, unimportant parts at Goldwyn.
 When his home studio lent him to Fox in 1923 for The Desert Outlaw, he got the opportunity to play a significant role.
 In 1924, MGM lent Haines to Columbia Pictures for a five-picture deal.
 The first of these, The Midnight Express (1924), received excellent reviews, and Columbia offered to buy his contract.
 The offer was refused and Haines continued in bit roles for Goldwyn.
 Haines scored his first big personal success with Brown of Harvard (1926) opposite Jack Pickford and Mary Brian.
 It was in Brown that he crystallized his screen image, a young arrogant man who is humbled by the last reel.
 He returned repeatedly to that formula for the next several years.

 On a trip to New York in 1926, Haines met James "Jimmie" Shields.
 Haines convinced Shields to move to Los Angeles, promising to get him work as an extra.
 The pair soon began living together and viewed themselves as a committed couple, though newspapers did not mention their relationship.

-Haines found box-office success with Little Annie Rooney (1925), costarring Mary Pickford, and Show People (1928), costarring Marion Davies.
+Haines found box-office success with Little Annie Rooney (1925), co-starring Mary Pickford, and Show People (1928), costarring Marion Davies.
 He was a top-five box-office star from 1928 to 1932.
 He made a successful transition into "talkies" in the part-talking film Alias Jimmy Valentine (1928).
 He was forced to take elocution lessons for the film; he compared the coming of sound to "the discovery of clap in a nunnery."
 His first all-talking film, Navy Blues, was released the following year.
 He starred in Way Out West in 1930.
 The 1930 Quigley Poll, a survey of film exhibitors, listed Haines as the top box-office attraction in the country.

 In 1933, Haines was arrested in a YMCA with a sailor he had picked up in Los Angeles' Pershing Square.
 Louis B. Mayer, the studio head at MGM, delivered an ultimatum to Haines: choose between a sham lavender marriage, his relationship with Shields or his relationship with the sailor.
 Haines chose Shields and they remained together in a private relationship for 47 years.
 Mayer then fired Haines and terminated his contract.
 He made a few minor films at Poverty Row studios and soon retired from acting.
 His final films were made in 1934 with Mascot Pictures, Young and Beautiful and The Marines Are Coming.

 Haines continued to receive offers for film roles.
 During production of Sunset Boulevard (1950), he was offered a cameo role in the film, which he declined.
 He later said, "It's a rather pleasant feeling of being away from pictures and being part of them because all my friends are.
 I can see the nice side of them without seeing the ugly side of the studios."